ShadowPrince/XcodeAutocompleteFilterPlugin/README.md

 ## AutocompleteFilter

-Xcode 8 plugin that filters autocompletion output to certain symbol types (mostly to filter out garbage like defines and such).
+Xcode 9 plugin that filters autocompletion output to certain symbol types (mostly to filter out garbage like defines and such).

+For Xcode 8 use commit `3775dd2658a5aaed4364c1883e6e4765c5c03bbe`.

 ## Usage